Rev. Claire C. Bohman, MDiv BCC

 Shelley Chesley, MD

-Shelley Chesley serves as a chaplain with the palliative care Plus Service.
-She has worked at SFGH since 2006 as an inpatient chaplain, serving throughout the hospital, and since 2016 as a clinic-based chaplain with the outpatient palliative care team.
+Dr Shelley Chesley serves as a per diem chaplain.
+She has worked at SFGH since 2006 as an inpatient chaplain, serving throughout the hospital, and from 2016-2021 as a clinic-based chaplain with the outpatient palliative care team.
 Shelley received her BA, with a major in theological studies, from Boston College.
 She received her MD from Tufts University School of Medicine and completed a psychiatry residency program at Massachusetts General Hospital.
 Since moving to the Bay Area in 2001 she has served as a lay co-leader of an alternative congregation, serving the ‘spiritual but not religious,’ an experimental five year offering under the auspices of the Episcopal diocese of California.
 Concurrently she trained as a multi-faith chaplain at SFGH with subsequent training through the Sati Center .